22ND BOMB GROUP

 The P-40 aircraft is one in which Col. Bond, one of the leading aces in the Pacific, flew.
 While stationed at Ipswich, the 22nd Bombardment Group flew a few missions to Port Moresby, Rabaul, New Britain, then returned.

-Within a few weeks the aircraft and crews were moved to Garbutt Field Townsville and from there the 22nd Squadron, along with 408 Squadron moved to Reid River.
-The 19th and 33rd Squadrons moved to Antil Plains.
+Within a few weeks the aircraft and crews were moved to Garbutt Field, Townsville and from there the 2nd Squadron, along with 408 Squadron moved to Reid River.
+The 19th and 33rd Squadrons moved to Antil Plains (sic:- the 19th Bomb Squadron was actually at the Stockroute Airfield along with the Headquarters Squadron aircraft).
 The next move was to Iron Range with combat crews and there to Port Moresby and all proceeded north as the war progressed.

 Sydney Robert Lynch (Q114569) died at Iron Range on 30 September 1942.